djccarew/app-modernization-helm-lab/README.md

      cd app-modernization-helm-lab

 ```
-6. Using the file browser take a look at the files in the **chart** folder.
-This is a Helm chart with child charts for the web app and Apache Derby portions of the app.
+6. Using the Github's UI  file browser to  take a look at the files in the **chart** folder.
+This is a Helm chart with child charts for the web app and Apache Derby(database)  portions of the app.

 ### Step 2: Create the artifacts for the Helm repository